 By Warren Miller

 All good things must come to an end.
-Ski season is slowly winding down.
+The ski season is slowly winding down.
 This is the time of year to stop by the ski shop and see if that special pair of boots or skis that you have been wanting all winter has been discounted below the 50 percent mark.
 You know that you’ll want them next winter when they cost twice as much.

 Yesterday, I finally succumbed and bought that pair of skis that are just the right length, stiffness and tortional rigidity and will allow me to ski in the powder snow for at least one more year, although I’m really counting on two more winters of powder so that I can still be doing it when I’m 80 years old.
 I keep asking the people I ski with, “If you didn’t know when you were born, how old would you be?”
 This philosophy really came into focus last week when we were filming a sequence for next year’s feature length ski movie.